kieubinh/reading-notes/books/htmplu.md

 - **The very fact that your question is open will guarantee that you quickly receive free information.**

 ## Chapter 7 - Active listening is the other side of the conversation coin
+- The key to being an active listener lies in making a sincere effort to absorb what that person is saying and feeling.
+- **You have to make an active attempt to grasp and understand the facts and the underlying feelings of what is being said.**
+- The goal here is to make the person talking feel that you're listening and feel that you care.
+- Encourage the other person verbally by giving spoken feedback such as "Wow", "Aha", "Oh", and "Hm".
+To make things more interesting,"Oh, really", "And then what?", and "You're not serious.
+So, what did he do?"
+- **Give physical feedback by using an open and encouraging body language.
+For example, nod in agreement and make plenty of eye contact, but don't stare.**
+- **Look away in thought intermittently throughout the conversation.
+For instance, looking at your hands from time to time gives the impression of participation."
+- Listen and give spoken feedback based on your feelings and showing concern and interest in the other person.
+For instance, "wow, I can't believe that you've been coming here for three years and we've never met.
+You seem so interesting and I really wish I would have made your acquaintance sooner."

+## Chapter 8 - Know what you want and adopt the best attitude to help you get it
+- Your mind and body are part of the same system - they influence each other.
+When you are happy, you look happy, you sound happy, and you use happy words.
+- **Attitudes are like trays on which you serve yourself up to other people.**
 -